 Global Brands: What it takes to be a global competitor?

 The post-war era has witnessed the rise of new economic giants such as Germany, Japan, South Korea, China, and India.
-The birth of the European Union has led to the economies and the people of Europe into one big economic, political and social block.
+The birth of the European Union has led to the optimization of human and material resources such as the tapping of economies of scale, sharing of technical know-how and improved utilization of the workforce of Europe in one big economic, political and social block.
 The post-colonial period has produced 'Asian Tigers' such as Malaysia, Indonesia, Thailand, Philippines, Taiwan, Singapore, South Korea and Hong Kong.

-With the 6-billion population on this planet, the movement of goods and services across the boundaries has become normal and inevitable.
-Consumers have access to goods and services from almost every country, varying in quality, design and shape, and price.
+With the 6-billion population on this planet, the movement of goods and services across the geographical boundaries has become normal and inevitable.
+The consumers have access to goods and services from almost every country, varying in quality, design and shape, and price.
 International competition is benefitting the consumer on the one hand and supporting the developing economies in Asia and Africa on the other.

-The science and technology advances have greatly helped in product development and innovations to provide a widespread choice of goods to satisfy the customer needs with better quality and lower price.
-The concern for comfort, convenience and cost for the consumers has assumed new dimensions in corporate operations.
+The science and technology advancement has greatly helped in product development and innovations to provide broadbased choice of goods to satisfy the customer needs with better quality and lower price.
+The concern for comfort, convenience and cost for the consumers has assumed new dimensions in corporate philosophies and operations.

 The world is changing and so is the consumer market.
 The question that every corporate management needs to ask is: Are we changing, too?